 - Watch out for impersonators: If you receive payment instructions from an employee or an executive by email, or if you receive bank account number updates to bank from a vendor by email, be sure to follow up with them or a trusted contact by phone to verify their instructions.
 Never rely on email alone, as it may have been compromised.

-Using fraud prevention best practices and processes can help protect your business and reduce the risk of loss.
-Unfortunately, we cannot guarantee recovery of funds after fraud or error has occurred.
+You may be liable for unauthorized or fraudulent payments originated using your customer's security credentials.
+Using fraud prevention best practices and processes may help protect your business and reduce the risk of loss.

 Other best practices and precautions

 Below are additional suggestions for protecting you and your business from BEC:

 Watch for bogus email messages disguised to appear as real: Fraudsters commonly spoof legitimate email domains with ones that look similar (e.g., email@example.com or firstname.lastname@example.org instead of email@example.com).

 Hover over or reply to an email address to make sure it isn’t being masked as something it’s not.
 Be suspicious of request for secrecy or pressure to take action quickly.